homerobse/machine-set-up/useful-commands.md

 # ssh server

-How to install an ssh server:
+How to install an ssh server (I have never done it yet): https://www.cyberciti.biz/faq/ubuntu-linux-install-openssh-server/
-https://www.cyberciti.biz/faq/ubuntu-linux-install-openssh-server/

 How to have access to GUI programs when accessing a server through ssh (useful for plotting data that was run in the server):